-Redmond 2050 will transition Redmond from a suburb to a city.
+Redmond 2050 will nearly double the city's population and transition Redmond from a suburb to a city.
 Overlake was assigned more than one-third of the housing and job growth, as shown in Table ONP-01 below.

 TABLE ONP-01